 The major thing that is missing in the project scheduling procedure is resources.

 If you need a piece of equipment, tool, laborer, building permit, or some other resource that doesn’t (or can’t) arrive in time, the whole scheduling exercise is meaningless.
-You will have to adjust the schedule to accommodate the resources mid-project, which results in project changes the client, customer, or owner doesn’t usually enjoy.
+You will have to adjust the schedule to accommodate the resources mid-project, which results in project changes.

-Hence, in practice you will need to perform the scheduling with software while being keenly aware of task resources.
+Hence, in practice you will need to perform the scheduling with software while being keenly aware of task resource requirements.

 Leave a Reply